Bennyjiangzy/Deploy-version-agile-reminders/README.md

 Welcome to our reminders project

-For start our project, you need to type npm install in the terminal and go to URL localhost:3001
+Here is the depolyed website https://happy-reminder.herokuapp.com/

-You can find account email and account password in the database.js
+You can find our test account and password in testaccount.js

+Or you can register a new account by yourself

+## Introduction

+This app provides a place for you to record any important events

+You can use this app to manage your schedule

+We also provide a friend function that you can make friends here and view their's reminders as well

+*The article below tells you how to use our app*

 ## Basic function(edit update delete and create)
 To edit a reminder, click the View button that is to the right of each individual reminder.